 Major changes in the medical education curriculum in structure, overall content, organization and evaluation affecting the curriculum as a whole are expected to be presented to Faculty Council after formal approval by the CME.
-When an overall curriculum revision is presented to Faculty Council, it is expected that certain features will be considered and reported on in detail, including: (a) objectives of the revised program and its relationship to the School's overall educational objectives, (b) methods for conduct of the program, including the delegation of authority when more than one department is involved, (c) detailed description of the program with a schedule of hours required for the conduct of the program, (d) if experimental trial on a small scale is necessary, a report of such trial will be included, (e) methods of teaching, (f) method for evaluation of the program, (g) estimated time and cost of the program, and (h) when necessary, a recommendation as to what portion of the current curriculum the new program will replace.
+When an overall curriculum revision is presented to Faculty Council, it is expected that certain features will be considered and reported on in detail, including: (a) objectives of the revised program and its relationship to the School's overall educational objectives, (b) methods for conduct of the program, including the delegation of authority when more than one department is involved, (c) detailed description of the program with a schedule of hours required for the conduct of the program, (d) if experimental trial on a small scale is necessary, a report of such trial will be included, (e) methods of teaching, (f) methods of student assessment, (g) method for evaluation of the program, (h) estimated time and cost of the program, and (i) when necessary, a recommendation as to what portion of the current curriculum the new program will replace.

-APPENDIX IA
+APPENDIX

-The operational responsibility for the medical curriculum shall be invested in the College program's Curriculum Steering Council and its subcommittees, the University program's WR2 Curriculum Committee and its subcommittees, the Joint Clinical Oversight Group, and the Program Evaluation and Assessment Committee.
-(See attached organizational chart of the CME).
+The operational responsibility for the medical curriculum shall be invested in the College program's Curriculum Steering Council and its subcommittees, the University program's WR2 Curriculum Committee and its subcommittees, and the Joint Clinical Oversight Group.
+The Curriculum Monitoring Committee and the Continuous Quality Improvement Committee monitor, assess and analyze the regulatory components of the CQI plan and the effectiveness of the curriculum.

-CME Reporting Councils and Subcommittees
+Section 1: CME Reporting Councils and Subcommittees